Bringing Patient Tenderness To Memory Care

-The services provided within our Memory Care Programs are tailored to preserve as much independence as possible.
+The services provided within our senior Memory Care program in Salem, VA, are tailored to preserve as much independence as possible.
 Helping individuals to accomplish simple, daily tasks affords residents a sense of dignity and empowers them to be successful.

 Richfield’s Joseph C. Thomas Center offers two households that are dedicated to memory care.
 Within these households, we incorporate resident-directed approaches and life enrichment programming with the goal of increasing quality of life for residents and improving their level of satisfaction and well-being.

 As needs change, the Richfield Health Center offers memory care for residents needing an environment that is secure and nurturing.
 To find out more about amenities and services at Joseph C. Thomas click here.

 Residents enjoy a safe and nurturing environment within the Memory Care program.